-Air heaters if fitted with a power venter permitting either a vertical or horizontal combustion air inlet/flue pipe system.
-The heaters must be installed with a concentric vertical or horizontal flue/air inlet.
-The heaters are only approved for use when installed with the appropriate approved concentric vent terminal.
-See table 5.
+The heaters must be installed with an appropriate concentric vertical or horizontal vent terminal.
+The heaters are only approved for use when installed with the appropriate approved concentric vent terminal (see table 6.)

 Both the flue and combustion air pipes must be sealed.
-Use gasket sealed seamless aluminum pipe or equivalent.
+Use seamless aluminum pipe.

-The flue pipe must include a re-sealable test port to allow good average sampling of the flue gas mixture for testing; the port must be at least 450 mm away from the air heater flue connection socket.
+The flue pipe may include a re-sealable test port to allow good average sampling of the flue gas mixture for testing, the port must be at least 450 mm away from the air heater flue connection socket.

-Follow any flue pipe manufacturers' installation instructions for making joints, including connections to the air heater, for passing through a building element and for support requirements.
+Follow any flue pipe manufacturers installation instructions for making joints, including connections to the air heater, for passing through a building element and for support requirements.
 If more than one air heater is being installed in the same place each heater must have a separate flue system.